OUR RESEARCH

 Cars and guns: both are often linked to perceptions of youth, independence, and strength, but can also pose injury risks for older adults with declining physical or cognitive capacity.
 Decisions about “driving retirement” can be difficult for older adults, their family members, and their providers.
 While resources exist that address driving retirement and assist individuals in making decisions about when and how to stop driving, few/no such resources exist for "firearm retirement".

 Through focus groups and interviews with older adults, family members, firearms instructors, healthcare providers, and more, we hope to learn more about the decisions that take place when people begin to think about removing firearms from the home as they age.
 By better understanding the ways in which people think about and use firearms as they grow older, we hope to create resources and other support tools to help families plan for what to do about firearms in the home in the future.
 This study is funded by the National Institute on Aging.
 Dr. Betz is the PI.
+Recruitment has concluded for this study and analysis is underway.

 Online Storage Maps to Facilitate Voluntary Firearm Storage: Mixed Methods Evaluation